Blood-Flow Restriction Training

 Dosing information is summarized from published research and community reports.
 This is not a prescribing guide.
 Consult a healthcare provider before starting any protocol.

-Community frequently uses elastic wraps at arbitrary pressure without AOP calibration.
-Under-pressure under-doses the stimulus; over-pressure raises nerve compression and rhabdomyolysis risk, especially in deconditioned users doing first-session high-volume work.
+Community frequently uses elastic wraps at arbitrary pressure.
+Under-pressure under-doses the stimulus; over-pressure raises nerve compression and rhabdomyolysis risk, especially in deconditioned users doing high-volume first sessions.

 View 3 routes and 5 protocols